SamaherData/A-Study-on-Identified-Factors-that-Affect-Student-Academic-Performance-using-Data-Mining-Techniques/README.md

+**A Study on Identified Factors that Affect Student Academic Performance using Data Mining Techniques**

 **Background:**
 - High rates of student failure in secondary level in science and linguistic classes are a common problem worldwide.